WeakKnight/weakknight.github.io/src/blogs/error-estimation-of-monte-carlo.md

 <img src="https://github.com/WeakKnight/weakknight.github.io/raw/master/assets/mc/standard_normal_distribution_cdf.png" class ="medium-image"/>

 When T has the standard normal distribution, we write it as $T \backsim \mathcal{N}(0, 1)$

----
-### Confidence Interval

-To understand how to compute a confidence interval, it is necessary to first introduce the IID (independently and identically distributed) Central Limit Theorem.

 ##### IID Central Limit Theorem
 Let $Y_1, Y_2, ..., Y_n$ be independent and identically distributed random variables with mean $\mu$ and finite variance $\sigma^2 > 0$.
 Let $\hat{\mu_n}=\frac{1}{n}\sum_{n=1}^{n}{Y_i}$.
 Then for all $z\in\mathbb{R}$